XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-1–3 business days (may be longer during peak periods)
+1–3 business days (may vary during peak times)

 Accepted deposit methods